eljojo/faircamp-fork/manual/reference/03 Releases (release.eno).md

 The embed code can be copied from each release page where embedding is enabled.

 Embedding is disabled by default.
-If you want to enable it you also need to set the catalog's `base_url` (embeds work by displaying something from your site on another site, for this the other site needs to point to your site's address), and then set `enabled`, for the catalog, or for specific releases.
-If you set it `enabled` at the catalog level, you can also use `disabled` at release level to re-disable it for specific releases.
+If you want to enable it you also need to set the catalog's [base_url](catalog-catalog-eno.html#base_url) (embeds work by displaying something from your site on another site, for this the other site needs to point to your site's address), and then set `embedding: enabled`, either for the catalog or for artist or releases.
+If you set it `enabled` at the catalog level, you can also use `disabled` at lower level to re-disable it for specific releases.

 ```eno
 embedding: enabled